Make your own shop more successful with conversion hacking? Arrange a free appointment with Jörg Dennis Krüger now: https://jdk.de/termin/

 Hacking on tinkerers in the context of a playful, self-referential dedication to technology and a particular sense of creativity and originality.”.

 Yes.
-And this is hacking and this is growth hacking:
+And that's hacking and that's growth hacking:

-Achieve a lot with a sense of creativity and originality in dealing with technology and that is also conversion hacking.
+Achieve a lot with a sense of creativity and originality in the use of technology and that is also conversion hacking.

 Originality, creativity, technique, dedication and a special sense, simply making things more successful.

 And that works.
-It is working!
-That works if you.
-Organizations - small as well as large - gradually get to think in terms of hacking, to think from the user's perspective.
+That works!
+It works when you.
+Organizations - both small and large - are encouraged to think in terms of hacking, to think from the user's perspective.

-And get rid of that whole damn discussion in marketing teams.
+And do away with all that damn discussion in marketing teams.

 I go to a meeting, there's a marketing team there and the first thing I hear is: "Yes, we've wanted to change that for a long time, it's already in the pipeline."